vingkan/prometheus/README.md

 Using the `'all'` tag will return save all four types of metadata.
 If no `metaProps` argument is given, this is the default functionality.

 ## Dashboard
 Explore the data saved by Prometheus.js with a customizable, local dashboard!
-An analytics dashboard for Prometheus.js is coming soon...
+Instructions to use the analytics dashboard with your Prometheus-tracked data are [here](https://github.com/vingkan/prometheus/blob/master/pandora/README.md).

 ## PandorasBox.js
 Prometheus.js gives you the gift of better tracking the interactions of specific users with your website or app.
 These analytics can be a massive help when running A/B tests on your site.
 Of course, as in Greek myth, the great power brought by Prometheus can also cause great chaos.